fourdigits/wagtail-xliff-translation/docs/index.md

 - Related objects (such as images, documents, and snippets) are not translated or duplicated.
 - Pages will be in draft mode.
 Pages need to be reviewed and published.
+- Nested streamfield are known to cause issues since their database values are not correct.
+The page will be created but causes errors.

 ## Installation